 This course meets the requirements of the 2008 Appraisal Qualifications Board of the Appraisal Foundation.
 It emphasizes residential report writing and case studies and includes writing and reasoning skills, common writing problems, and appraisal form reports.
 This course meets the license requirements for all levels of appraisal licensure.
 It is required for the trainee, residential and certified residential license.
-Prerequisite: None. -- Transfers to CSU only
+Prerequisite: None.

-RE-157 1 unit Uniform Standards of Professional Appraisal LEC 16-18
+RE-157 1 unit Uniform Standards of Professional LEC 16-18

-Practice (USPAP)

-This course meets the requirements of the 2008 Appraisal Qualifications Board of the Appraisal Foundation for state licensing and certification.
+Appraisal Practice (USPAP) This course meets the requirements of the 2008 Appraisal Qualifications Board of the Appraisal Foundation for state licensing and certification.
 This course includes the national examination as required by the AQB.
 Completion of this course and successful completion of the three-hour national examination (the course final examination) are required by the California Office of Real Estate Appraisers (OREA) for initial trainee licensure.
-Prerequisite: None. -- Transfers to CSU only
+Prerequisite: None.

-RE-158 1 unit LEC 16-18
+RE-158 1 unit Appraisal Statistics, Modeling and Finance LEC 16-18